unchartedsoftware/aperture-tiles/docs/src/docs/development/installation/readme.md

 #### <a name="hbase-version"></a> Specifying Your Hadoop/HBase Version ####

-NOTE: If you plan to run Apache Spark only in standalone mode on single machine, you can skip this step.
+**NOTE**: If you plan to run Apache Spark only in standalone mode on single machine, you can skip this step.

 Prior to building the project, you must specify which version of Hadoop and/or HBase you have installed (if applicable):